hyperdevs-team/mini-kotlin/README.md

 - The Store changes its state to the given values from `LoginCompletedAction`.
 - The view will react (for example, redirecting to another home view) if the task was success or shows an error if not.

-You can execute another sample in the `app` package.
+You can execute the sample in the `app` package.
 It contains two different samples executing two types of `StateContainer`s:
 - `StoreSampleActivity` class uses a `Store` as a `StateContainer`.
 - `ViewModelSampleActivity` class uses a `ViewModel` as a `StateContainer`.
+- `CounterFeatureSampleActivity` class shows a feature module running with its own local Mini runtime inside the main sample app.

+The repository also includes `mini-processor-multiregistry-test`, a small JVM example that validates isolated coexistence for generated registries coming from different modules.
+For a separate consumer project example outside the main app build, see `samples/isolated-consumer/`, which contains its own `app` and `message-feature` modules.

 ## How to use
 ### Setting up Mini